BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

     <img src="./images/PaddleBallHeights.png" alt="Bar plot of paddle and ball." style="width:70%;"/>
 </p>

-The result is a model that will try to always match these heights, simmilar to the middle "`Same height`"<br> plot, if the actions of the model result in the paddle being bellow or above the ball, it gets punished.
+The result is a model that will try to always match these heights, similar to the middle "`Same height`"<br> plot, if the actions of the model result in the paddle being below or above the ball, it gets punished.

 Now that we have the values that will make up our states, we need to create some function in order to calculate the state.

 Since we have only 2 variables to play with.
-We could approach this as a **2D** martix where:<br>
+We could approach this as a **2D** matrix where:<br>

 X = Paddle's Y values<br>
 Y = Ball's Y values<br>

-And as a result we get a table that looks like this:
+And as a result, we get a table that looks like this:

 <p align = "center">
     <img src="./images/state_dataframe.png" alt="States dataframe representation." style="width:100%;"/>
 </p>

-From this we can always assign a unique number to any game state, any combinatino of **Y** values.
+From this, we can always assign a unique number to any game state, any combination of **Y** values.

-In order to initialize and populate the matrix the following can be used:
+In order to initialize and populate the matrix, the following can be used:

 ``` C++
 const int tableSize = 512;